zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">bool</a></span>
     </dt>
-    <dd>{{% md %}}readOnlyRootFilesystem when set to true will force containers to run with a read only root file system.
+    <dd>readOnlyRootFilesystem when set to true will force containers to run with a read only root file system.
 If the container specifically requests to run with a non-read only root file system the PSP should deny the pod.
-If set to false the container may run with a read only root file system if it wishes but it will not be forced to.{{% /md %}}</dd>
+If set to false the container may run with a read only root file system if it wishes but it will not be forced to.</dd>

     <dt class="property-optional"
             title="Optional">